achekroud/dukeML/README.md

   - PDFs for relevant textbooks
   - other resources.

-There are also some scripts:
+There are also some scripts

 1. basic_R.R
   - Contains some very introductory R code.
   - If you have used R before then you won't need to read it